EvanSchleret/lara-mjml/README.md

 You can use this package by simply calling the `view` helper function with the name of your mjml template.

+Your views must be names as `*.mjml.blade.php` to be compiled by this package.

 ### Environment Variables and Configuration

 You can set the path to the mjml binary in your `.env` file.